-The progression of the Millennium Agenda to the 2030 Agenda was coupled with major changes in the narrative on which each of them was built, impacting most especially the very idea of Development and International Cooperation.
-Through this project we analyse how TC has been transformed—or not—during the transition period between the agendas.
+The step from the Millennium Agenda to the 2030 Agenda was accompanied by important changes in the narrative on which each one of them was built, particularly affecting the very ideas of Development and International Cooperation.
+Our project analyzes how TC has been transformed or not during the transition period between Development Agendas.

-South-South and decentralised triangular cooperation at the local level evidences an enormous diversity of actors and practices.
-The aim of the project is to lay the groundwork for the appropriate conceptualisation of horizontal cooperation at the decentralised level and to progress towards the construction of the lineaments of a new triangular cooperation model in the case of cities.
+Decentralized South-South and Triangular Cooperation at local level shows a huge diversity of actors and practices.
+The project seeks to stablish the basis for an accurate conceptualization of horizontal cooperation at the decentralized level and advance to the construction of the guidelines for a new model of Triangular Cooperation on the cities’ framework.

-Latin America is the continent with the largest indigenous population on the planet, a population with socio-economic development levels that are significantly lower than the rest.
-Pinpointing topic areas, mechanisms and specific instruments that serve to develop and drive TC for and by indigenous populations, respecting the diversity of their development visions, is one of the aims of the project.
+Latin America is the continent with the largest indigenous population around the world, a population with significantly lower levels of socioeconomic development than the rest.
+Identifying thematic fields, mechanisms and specific tools that allows to develop and promote Triangular Cooperation with and to Indigenous Peoples, respecting the diversity of their visions of development, is one of the goals of our project.

 The Innovative Triangular Cooperation for a New Development Agenda project, financed by the EU Regional Facility for Development in Transition, works on building an innovative triangular cooperation model between Ibero-America and the EU, in alignment with the 2030 Agenda for Sustainable Development.